pampatzoglou/articles/StatefulWorkloads.md

 ## Tools and more examples
 devbox: Help developers set up their environment in a constant manner.
 Justfile: Help standardize actions, especially the ones with friction.
-A good example of this is generating dynamic credentials for your engineering teams, consider the following solution that uses bitwarden to fetch some secrets that will be used for the  next steps:
+A good example of this is generating dynamic credentials for your engineering teams, consider the following solution that uses BitWarden to fetch some secrets that will be used for the  next steps:

 ```bash
 # Default recipes list